 Date: 1817-1899

-Creator: Marsh, Othniel Charles, 1811-1899
+Creator: Marsh, Othniel Charles, 1811-1899.

 Abstract: These papers consist of correspondence, diaries, notebooks, school notes, and other papers of O.C.
 Marsh, scientist and first professor of paleontology at Yale and in the United States.
-Of special interest is the rather extensive correspondence with many of the leading natural scientists of his time; included are letters from Charles Darwin, Leonard and Thomas Huxley, Simon Newcomb, and Beataans
+Of special interest is the rather extensive correspondence with other prominent American and European scientists of his time; included are letters from Charles Darwin, Leonard and Thomas Huxley, Simon Newcomb, and Bentzien.